Head Start

 Child Health & Development

 All children enrolled in the Tri County CAP Head Start program are eligible to receive free meals.
-Head Start sites located in the following locations receive a free breakfast, lunch and afternoon snack each class day; Berlin and Littleton.
-Head Start sites located in the following locations receive a free breakfast and lunch each class day; Colebrook, Conway, Groveton, Plymouth, Tamworth, Whitefield and Woodsville.
-The Colebrook/Pittsburg Home Base program children will receive lunch and either breakfast or an afternoon snack depending on the schedule for the each home base social day.
+Berlin and Littleton Head Start sites receive a free breakfast, lunch, and afternoon snack each class day.
+The remaining following locations receive a free breakfast and lunch each class day: Colebrook, Conway, Groveton, Plymouth, Tamworth, and Whitefield.
 For more information regarding the USDA/CACFP program and to enroll your child in one of the Head Start programs please contact 603-752-7138 ext.
 204.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
 This institution is an equal opportunity provider.